ctolnai/READMEgenerator/README.md

 # README
   ![License: MIT](https://img.shields.io/badge/License-MIT-blueviolet.svg)
   ## Description
-  This application uses Javascript, NPM, and Inquirier to automate the process of creating a README file for applications.
+  This application uses Javascript, NPM, and Inquirer to automate the process of creating a README file for applications.
   ## Table of Contents
   - [Installation](#installation)
   - [Usage](#usage)